qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/README.md

 The script called [make_quam.py](./configuration/make_quam.py) takes care of generating the QUAM and filling the state according to the wiring file.
 The Octaves connection parameters can also be edited here if relevant.

-Everything happens in the `build_quam` function, which programmatically adds all the Octaves, ports, transmons and pulses according to the wiring and the QUAM components.
+The QuAM generation happens in the `build_quam` function, which programmatically adds all the Octaves, ports, transmons and pulses according to the wiring and the QUAM components.
 The default values used for the QuAM components and pulses can be found under the [quam_builder](./quam_libs/quam_builder) folder.